jmbeh/LifeSynced/README.md

 Unified calendar application that syncs work Outlook and personal iCloud calendars into a cloud database (Supabase) and surfaces everything in a modern web UI with overlap detection, smart deduplication, and family sharing.

+## Why LifeSynced?

+Microsoft Outlook (commonly used in enterprise/work environments) does not support adding Apple iCloud calendars.
+The "Accounts" settings only allow connecting Outlook.com, Hotmail, Live, MSN, or Google—**no Apple/iCloud option exists**.
+For iPhone and iCloud users who rely on Apple Calendar for personal events, this creates a fragmented experience where work and personal calendars cannot be viewed together.

+LifeSynced solves this by pulling from both Outlook and iCloud ICS feeds into a unified view.

 ## Features

 - **Unified view:** Combine work Outlook and personal iCloud calendars into one timeline.